YhJiao96/TMS_RC_Model/README.md

 ### 2.1 Toy Model (Five-Node Model)

 The toy model provides a simplified version of the RC network, using only five nodes(or any n nodes if you wish).
 This smaller network allows us to implement and test the basic principles of the RC circuit model and evaluate the effects of TMS-driven stimulation in a manageable setup.
 Each node represents a distinct "region" with a capacitor connected to the ground and each connection between nodes is treated as a resistor.
+**MATLAB Script**: The script for the toy model (`RC_toy.m`) is available in the repository.
+This script allows users to modify the number of nodes, resistance, and capacitance values to fit your own setup.

 ### 2.2 Atlas Segmentation Model